-We currently have 5 homes pending, with 6 homes sold in the last two weeks, averaging a sale price of $132 a square foot.
-Six homes sold over the asking price, with one home selling 1% above the listing price.
+We currently have 32 homes pending, with 11 homes sold in the last two weeks, averaging a sale price of $142 a square foot.
+Eleven homes sold over the asking price, with one home selling 4% above the listing price.

-Compared to the two weeks prior, we haven’t seen big changes in the market.
-The average sales price in the neighborhood is $481,550.
+Compared to the two weeks prior: Homes sold are slightly down from 15 sold, but the average sales price per square foot is up to $142 ($135 previously).
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

 Jo's Two Cents